Survivor: South Pacific: Future appearances

 Brandon Hantz, John Cochran, and Dawn Meehan returned for Survivor: Caramoan.
 Jim Rice and Mikayla Wingle were included on the public poll to choose the cast of Survivor: Cambodia, but neither was chosen to compete.
 Ozzy Lusth played for a fourth time on Survivor: Game Changers.
 Cochran also made a special appearance in the fifth episode of Game Changers, where he gave advice to a contestant who was exiled.
 Sophie Clarke returned to compete on Survivor: Winners at War.
+Lusth and Wade are set to compete on Survivor 50: In the Hands of Fans.

 Outside of Survivor, Edna Ma appeared on the fifth season of ABC's Shark Tank to secure funding for her product "BareEASE".
-Whitney Duncan and Keith Tollefson have since married; while engaged, they competed as a team for The Amazing Race 25.
+Whitney Duncan and Keith Tollefson competed as a team on The Amazing Race 25.
 Wingle competed with Survivor: Pearl Islands castaway Ryan Opray on the Amazon Prime Video series World's Toughest Race: Eco-Challenge Fiji as part of Team Peak Traverse.